Bone Anchored Hearing Aids (BAHA)

 This procedure is usually done under general anesthesia on an outpatient basis and typically lasts less than an hour.

-Call us today if you would like to discuss the Bone Anchored Hearing Aid option.
+Call or text us today if you would like to discuss the Bone Anchored Hearing Aid option.